 Why Consider Using a Liner?

-The liner when placed in the bottom of a cat litter box simply is intended to make the litter box much easier to clean.
-The liner is placed into the bottom of the litter box and the cat litter is then poured on top of the liner.
+The liner when placed in the bottom of a cat litter box is simply to intend to make the litter box easier to clean.
+The liner is placed into the litter box and the cat litter is then poured on top of the liner.

 Most plastic cat litter liners then have a drawstring which can be pulled, and the litter and liner can be removed as one unit from the litter box.
 Some liners don’t have these of course and it is then a matter of lifting it all out and tying a knot in the top of the liner.